 The size of your available down payment will affect your front-end ratio — the more you borrow, the higher the PITI.
 If you can save a 20 percent down payment, your student loans are far less likely to affect your loan process.

-It’s tempting to focus on debts, but if you can boost your earnings (such as negotiating for a raise), you’ll also improve your debt-to-income ratio.
+It’s tempting to focus on debts, but if you can boost your earnings (perhaps by negotiating for a raise), you’ll also improve your debt-to-income ratio.

 Did you spend several years of your adult life completing graduate school?
 The loans themselves may not affect your ability to secure a mortgage, but your employment history might.

 Unfortunately, as part of the credit history portion of certifying you for a loan, certain lenders won’t accept your income numbers unless you have at least two years of employment history.
-(Some lenders want to see you stay the same employer for two years.
-Others will be satisfied if you at least stay within the same industry).
+Others will be satisfied if you at least stay for two years within the same industry.

-If you’re fresh out of school and into the workplace, you might not be able to secure a mortgage for a year or two.
+If you’re fresh out of school, you might not be able to secure a mortgage until you’ve held a steady job for a year or two.

 How student loans affect the mortgage process